Capital Credits Program

 In 2017, the Chugach Electric Board of Directors approved the retirement of more than $1.7 million in retail capital credits for Chugach Electric members.
 Since 1985, Chugach has paid out over $83million in capital credits to its members.

 Chugach sends Capital Credit Allocation notices to members annually.
-In August 2017, Capital Credit Allocation notices were mailed to Chugach members who received electric service in 2016.
-Additionally, this amount was also printed on the August billing statement.
+In July 2018, Capital Credit Allocation notices were mailed to Chugach members who received electric service in 2017.
+Additionally, this amount will be printed on the July or August billing statement.

 - Your Capital Credit Allocation Notice is not a bill.
 The amount represents your equity in Chugach and the amount is not payable now